muratk3n/thirdwave/en/README.md

 A lot of the divisions Trump caused in the Reps remind me of the triangulation Clinton did in the Dem Party.
-At the time Reps probably enjoyed that, seeing the in-fighting in the Dems (until BC started encroaching on their shit, then they panicked) so what goes around, comes around, a kind of division hit them too in the end.
+At the time Reps probably enjoyed that, seeing the in-fighting at the other side (until BC started encroaching on their shit, then they panicked) so what goes around, comes around, a kind of division hit them too in the end.

 ---